 - you have made arrangements with a licensed pharmacist to serve as your preceptor;

 - the preceptor has an available position; and,

-- the preceptor is planning to hire you as a licensed pharmacist to fill their staffing need at the pharmacy, once your internship is complete and you are a registered and licensed pharmacist.
+- the preceptor is planning to hire you as a licensed pharmacist to fill a staffing need at the pharmacy once your internship is complete and you are a registered and licensed pharmacist.

 To request earlier consideration of your application under these circumstances only, your preceptor must write a letter to the College stating the pharmacy’s staffing need and how you will help meet that need.
 Please address the letter to the registrar and email to firstname.lastname@example.org.

 To be eligible to begin the registration and licensing process with the College, you must first:

 Successfully complete both the evaluating and qualifying examinations of the Pharmacy Examining Board of Canada (PEBC) .
 PEBC qualifying exams must be completed within three years prior to completing registration with the College .
 You CANNOT start the registration process in Manitoba without completing BOTH the evaluating and qualifying examinations of the PEBC.
 Visit the PEBC website at www.pebc.ca for additional information on completing the PEBC evaluating and qualifying examinations; and,

 - Provide evidence of language proficiency in either English or French within two years prior to completing registration with the College of Pharmacists of Manitoba.
 All results, from an individual, must be from the same type of test and measured at the same time for TOEFL, MELAB and IELTS to be valid.
 Elements of the CanTEST, speaking and writing, can be tested separately; however, listening and reading must be taken together with writing.